2gis/mapgl-ruler/README.md

 - Commit & push.
 - Create a new pull request to original repo.

 Pull requests with failing tests will not be accepted.
-Also, if you add or modify packages to `package.json`, make sure you use `npm` and update `package-lock.json`.
+Also, if you modify packages or add them to `package.json`, make sure you use `npm` and update `package-lock.json`.
 ## Tests

 ### Run tests